mendixlabs/i3X-Connector/README.md

    - Associations between base and group entities
    - A JSON structure and import mapping for deserializing API responses
    - A microflow that calls the i3X API and imports the result
+   - An objects list microflow for querying `/objects?typeElementId=...`
 4. Optionally, a separate "write values" microflow can be generated for pushing values back to i3X.

+## Generated microflow notes

+- Generated REST-call microflows now include a custom error branch that logs the HTTP status code, reason phrase, and response content to the `i3X` log node.
+- When the extension generates an objects list microflow, it opens that microflow in Studio Pro and warns you to change the REST call HTTP method to `GET` before using it.
+- The generated objects list microflow also includes an annotation in the flow canvas as a reminder about the required `GET` change.

 ## Requirements